code-saturne/code_saturne/INSTALL.md

 Optional third-party libraries
 ==============================

-In addition to an MPI library (for parallelism) and PyQt library (for the GUI), other libraries may be used for additional mesh format options, as well as to improve performance.
+In addition to an MPI library (for parallelism) and PySide or PyQt library (for the GUI), other libraries may be used for additional mesh format options, as well as to improve performance.
 A list of those libraries and their role is detailed in this section.